onecodex/needletail/README.md

 maturin develop --cargo-extra-args="--features=python"
 ```

-To build the binary wheels and pushing to PyPI
+To build the binary wheels and push to PyPI

 ```
 # The Mac build requires switching through a few different python versions